wes-kay/python-steam-deck-ssh-auto-uploader/README.md

 # Folder Watcher and SSH Uploader

-This Python application monitors a specified folder for new files and uploads them via SSH to a Steam Deck (or any other SSH-enabled device) using SSH key-based authentication.
+This Python application uploads games via SSH to a Steam Deck (or any other SSH-enabled device) using SSH key-based authentication.

 This guide will walk you through enabling SSH on your Steam Deck, setting up SSH key-based authentication, and configuring the application.

 ## Prerequisites